ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 definition itself; the authors would like to acknowledge the authors of that document and the members of the IETF MASQUE working group for their suggestions.
 Additionally, the authors would like to thank Martin Thomson for suggesting the use of an HTTP/3 setting.
-Furthermore, the authors would like to thank Ben Schwartz for writing the first proposal that used two layers of indirection.
+Furthermore, the authors would like to thank Ben Schwartz for substantive input.
 The final design in this document came out of the HTTP Datagrams Design Team, whose members were Alan Frindell, Alex Chernyakhovsky, Ben Schwartz, Eric Rescorla, Marcus Ihlar, Martin Thomson, Mike Bishop, Tommy Pauly, Victor Vasiliev, and the authors of this document.
 The authors thank Mark Nottingham and Philipp Tiesel for their helpful comments.